-Dr Lynn Chiam of Children & Adult Skin Hair Laser Clinic is a consultant dermatologist who subspecializes in paediatric skin conditions at Mount Elizabeth Novena Specialist Medical Centre, Singapore.
-She was formerly the head of paediatric dermatology at National Skin Centre, Singapore before leaving for private practice.
-She has vast experience in childhood atopic dermatitis and childhood birthmarks.
-She has previously shared her expertise in this blog on Teen Eczema and Facial Eczema.
+Dr Lynn Chiam shared during the Rise and Shine Expo on ‘All about Children’s Skin’.
+She consults at Children & Adult Skin Hair Laser Clinic and subspecializes in pediatric skin conditions.
+She was formerly the head of pediatric dermatology at National Skin Centre, Singapore.
+She has also shared her expertise on Teen Eczema, Hand Eczema and Facial Eczema.

-Alopecia Atreata (Hair Loss) – Alopecia atreata is a type of hair loss due to the immune system attacking the hair follicles (auto-immune condition).
+Alopecia Atreata (Hair Loss) is a type of hair loss due to the immune system attacking the hair follicles (auto-immune condition).
 For most, the hair will grow back and if so, some opt not to treat the condition.
 Treatments can be topical corticosteroids, injections containing steroids or immunotherapy.

 Sunscreens are divided into chemical absorbers and physical reflectors; chemical absorbers absorbs the light and converts them into harmless rays but these are known to trigger more skin irritation than physical reflectors.
 Physical reflectors reflect the light off the skin.
 Be sure to put sufficient amount, one teaspoon on the face and to use one at least SPF30.

 Stress and Baby Skin

 Stress is also known to trigger skin conditions such as eczema and pimples/acne and therefore parents are encouraged to share stress relaxation techniques such as massage and breathing with their children.

 Dealing with Drool – Dr Lynn answered a question on dealing with the child’s drool and her tip is to use a wet cloth to dap away the saliva, followed by a dry cloth to dap dry and then moisturize immediately.